shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/beyond-your-first-project.md

 # Basic Configuration

 This section contains a collection of tweaks and useful things to configure.
 If you have just set up your very first Toolkit project, there are most likely a number of little tweaks and adjustments you need to do to get everything up and running properly.
 This section tries to explain these various steps.
 Please note that some of these things involve editing configuration files and going "under the hood" at the moment.
-If you have any questions about anything, don't heistate to reach out to our support on  `support@shotgunsoftware.com`!
+If you have any questions about anything, please visit our [support site](https://knowledge.autodesk.com/contact-support) for help.

 ## Setting up Application Paths